 Public Request Inquiry Data Exchange (PRIDE), Special Magistrate, political and advertising signs, junk and abandoned vehicles, mobile sales units, minimum dwelling standards, parking of heavy vehicles in residential areas

 Requirement for Building Permits, Flood zone determinations, Residential driveway permits, Coastal Building Zone/Coastal Construction Control Line determinations (Click to check Review Status.)

 Development Review Committee, Commercial plan review and inspection, Subdivision plan review and inspection, Construction Surety (bonds, letters of credit), As-Built review & inspection, Lot grading drainage complaints.
 View Pending Applications.

 The Planning Section reviews all land development applications for consistency with the Land Development Code and the Comprehensive Plan.

 The Technical Section is responsible for construction inspections and the review of all privately-funded development projects.

 The Transit Section is responsible for the administration of the funding that provides public transportation services throughout the County.

 - Transportation Planning / Concurrency

-The Environmental Division has a wide range of responsibilities that include safeguarding of the County’s protected animals, plants and habitats; protecting historic and prehistoric sites; managing County land for mitigation and invasive plant removal; ensuring County facilities comply with state and federal regulations; reviewing proposed new development or construction for required environmental and cultural protections; and protecting St. Johns County’s surface waters through stormwater control.
+The Environmental Division has a wide range of responsibilities that include safeguarding the County’s protected animals, plants and habitats; protecting historic and prehistoric sites; managing County land for mitigation and invasive plant removal; ensuring that County facilities comply with state and federal regulations; reviewing proposed new development or construction for required environmental and cultural protections; and protecting St. Johns County’s surface waters through stormwater control.